For Information On Wiring turnouts, Go To the Section On Wiring Turnouts.

 Connector for Tortoise

 You can also buy blue 8 pin connectors from Traintek and green 8 pin connectors from Bill's Trains and Track.
-These doesn't need the outermost solder tabs bent.
+These don't need the outermost solder tabs bent.
 Both connectors are still just a little too wide for the Tortoise contacts.
 You will need to center up the connector on the Tortoise or you may short the contacts on the Tortoise.
 Or glue in a piece of toothpick or narrow pieces of styrene into the connector as above into both sides of the connector.

 Go to my section on soldering to learn more about this device.